Debt Ratios for Home Financing

-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you have paid your other monthly loans.
+Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you've paid your other monthly loans.

-Typically, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing costs (including principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing costs (including loan principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt.
+Recurring debt includes car payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our very useful Mortgage Pre-Qualification Calculator.
+If you want to run your own numbers, feel free to use our superb Loan Qualifying Calculator.

-Don't forget these ratios are just guidelines.
-We'd be happy to help you pre-qualify to help you figure out how much you can afford.
+Don't forget these are just guidelines.
+We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.